mikeroyal/Working-Remote-Guide/README.md

 [Microsoft 365](https://www.microsoft.com/en-us/microsoft-365) is an integrated cloud platform that delivers industry-leading productivity apps like [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams/group-chat-software), [Skype](https://www.skype.com/en/), Word, Excel, and PowerPoint, along with intelligent cloud services and world-class security.

-[G Suite](https://gsuite.google.com/) is a suite of cloud computing, productivity and collaboration tools, software and products developed by Google such as Gmail, Docs, Drive, Calendar, Meet(video chat) and more for business.
+[Google Workspace](https://workspace.google.com/) is a suite of cloud computing, productivity and collaboration tools, software and products developed by Google such as Gmail, Docs, Drive, Calendar, Meet(video chat) and more for business.

 [BlueJeans](https://www.bluejeans.com/) is the world's leader in cloud video conferencing.
 Easily and securely hold live video calls, webinars, conference calls, and online meetings.
 Has been acquired by Verizon as of May 2020.